dziaucho/hangman/fun-chat/readme.md

 (funny tiktok i found: inscription, — don't forget about waterbalance in this learning night, girls! woman on video: crying and licks a tear)

 i KNOW i looks like drama queen. but i TIRED to learn new things. i WANT to WORK OFF things that i already know. and i WANT to do it MORE SLOWLY

+---

+i'm afraid about final task. i don't know anything. and i don’t understand if i can do something in a team

+what if i burn out like a month ago?

+---

+i think i start understanding how to work with requests and api

+in first time i'm started from requests / http / https / telnet and understand NOTHING

+now i start with requests in js and it MUCH MORE EASY